Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-DLnUjlixpg8.md

 # [March 9th, 2019 Livestream](../2019-03-09.md)
 ## Q&A: Is there more than 5 enemies in?
 https://www.youtube.com/watch?v=DLnUjlixpg8
-This question was possibly duplicated with a more recent answer: [April 27th, 2021 Livestream Q&A: Any new aliens coming?](./yt-d5A3AQG5YoE.md) [https://www.youtube.com/watch?v=d5A3AQG5YoE](https://www.youtube.com/watch?v=d5A3AQG5YoE)
+This question was possibly duplicated with a more recent answer: [May 4th, 2021 Livestream Q&A: Plans to add new mobs?](./yt-l7vpFCb_aeo.md) [https://www.youtube.com/watch?v=l7vpFCb_aeo](https://www.youtube.com/watch?v=l7vpFCb_aeo)

 ### Topics